 No employer wants to pay you a fee to find candidates.
 They believe they can find a pearl among the many smelly oysters on their own, and often they can.
 Basically, executive search and recruiters are brought in only for the toughest searches.

 Leadership requirements continue to evolve, but the need for high-performing executives remains constant.
-Identifying and attracting this talent requires a rigorous approach to assessing executives’ ability to be successful in specific roles and situations, a thorough understanding of different industries and functional roles, unrivaled access to senior executives and impeccable judgment.
+Identifying and attracting this talent requires a rigorous approach to assessing executives’ ability to be successful in specific roles and situations, a thorough understanding of different industries and functional roles, unrivalled access to senior executives and impeccable judgment.

 Executive recruiters are engaged only after companies which have exhausted all other avenues.
 So, how exactly do these recruiters find such companies?

 This is done by the simple-old-fashioned way, which is by making endless cold calls or cold emails until they stumble across a company with a critical opening and a hiring manager desperate enough to pay a hefty fee to fill it.
-This process is known as smiling and dialing (telemarketing at its most basic level).
+This process is known as smiling and dialling (telemarketing at its most basic level).

 Adjacent is a small info-graphic that gives a brief description of the recruitment professionals and their features.
 Click on the image or click here to view the Info-graphics.

 The best way to lock in a good relationship with an executive search company is to use that firm to do your own recruiting.
 Basically, both the parties must benefit from it.
 Professional executive search companies treat conflicts of interest and off-limit protocols very seriously and so if there is such agreements in place this may not work.
-If you are keen to lock in a long-term relationships then this method is often very effective.
+If you are keen to lock in a long-term relationship then this method is often very effective.

 There’s not a lot of recruitment hacks and internet sourcing that go into the process.
 But as an executive search and recruiter, you must first qualify in having these following traits within you.